Widoba/GestaltOliviaBeta1.0/DEVELOPMENT_SUMMARY.md

 - We dynamically adjust data detail level based on query specificity.
 - Trade-off: Some queries might receive less detailed data, but we ensure the most relevant information is included.

+#### Error Recovery vs. User Notification:

+- We automatically retry recoverable errors but provide clear notifications for non-recoverable errors.
+- Trade-off: Potential slight delays during retries, but higher success rates and better user experience overall.

+#### Function Calling Flexibility vs. Predictability:

+- We allow Claude to determine which functions to call rather than hardcoding function calls for specific intents.
+- Trade-off: More flexibility and natural interactions, but occasionally less predictable behavior requiring additional prompt tuning.

 ## Conclusion
 The Unified Assistant Prototype has successfully implemented a seamless chat experience that intelligently routes between an Employee Assistant and a Talent Acquisition Assistant.
-The system uses sophisticated prompt engineering, context management, and data injection to provide accurate, contextually relevant responses while maintaining a cohesive conversation flow.
+The system uses sophisticated prompt engineering, context management, data injection, function calling, and error handling to provide accurate, contextually relevant responses while maintaining a cohesive conversation flow.

-As development continues, the focus will shift to enhancing the response capabilities, implementing robust error handling, tuning the prompts, optimizing performance, and conducting thorough user flow testing.
-The modular architecture we've established provides a solid foundation for these future improvements.
+As development continues, the focus will shift to tuning the prompts, optimizing performance, and conducting thorough user flow testing.
+The modular architecture we've established provides a solid foundation for these future improvements, with enhanced responses and robust error handling already in place.

 This development summary was created on March 7, 2025, and represents the project state as of that date.